devella/zhane-store-continuation/README.md

 ## Ecommerce website using Reactjs.

-Description:
+## Description:
 An Ecommerce website showing products and product-details.

 ## Technologies used:

 - On Reactjs.
 - On SCSS.
-• Reactjs
-• SCSS
-• Redux
+- On Redux
-• Hook
+- On Hook
-• ContextAP
+- On ContextAP
-• Stripe
+- OnStripe

 ## Features
-• Firebase authentication
+- On Firebase authentication
-• Firebase auth provider authentication
+- OnFirebase auth provider authentication

 ## Product Listing.
-• Integrated Redux for state management.
+- OnIntegrated Redux for state management.